-- Nylon erosion control mat must comply with Section 735.04.G of the Standard Specifications and requires a Type D certification. - Seed provided must comply with the requirements of Table 735:1 of the Standard Specifications.

-Mat fasteners must comply with ODOT Standard Drawing ECM3-2.
+- Nylon erosion control mat must comply with Section 735.04.F of the Standard Specifications and requires a Type D certification. - Seed provided must comply with the requirements of Table 735:1 of the Standard Specifications. - Mat fasteners must comply with the requirements of ODOT Standard Drawings ECTRM1-0 or ECTRM2-0 or the latest version of those standards.